confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 | ``ccloud``       | ``v0.185.0``   | https://docs.confluent.io/current/cloud/cli/install.html |
 +------------------+----------------+----------------------------------------------------------+

-.. warning:: In testing, issues were experienced with ``helm`` versions > than 2.12.3.
+.. note:: In testing, issues were experienced with ``helm`` versions > than 2.12.3.
 It's highly recommended that the demo be ran specifically with helm version 2.12.3.

 Running the Demo
 ----------------